Scherrik/se_mcm/docs/Software-Requierements-Specification.md

 We want to provide an from the internet infrastructure independent and fast local bound Messenger-Service.

 Our goal is to implement this vison with a browser accessible webserver and the help of a microcontroller.
 This allows a portable and in almost every environment implementable chat server for everyone at that specific location.
 The users can use any device they want, it only needs a wifi connectibiliy and a browser.
-We want to provide a broadcast and private chat and the possibility for the user to select a costum username.
+We want to provide a broadcast and private chat and the possibility for the user to select a custom username.

 ### 2.2 Use Case Diagram (all)